 This Week’s Column

 About the Author

-Bill HamiltonWilliam Hamilton, J.D., Ph.D., was raised in southwestern Oklahoma where he says his only pet was a tumbleweed and it blew away.
-Shortly after being elected Governor of Oklahoma Boys' State, he entered the University of Oklahoma on Regent's and Danforth Scholarships where, in combination with law school, he completed the requirements for a degree in government.
-But he claims his main interests were campus politics and Army R.O.T.C.
-As evidence of that, he was named a Big Man on Campus in both his junior and senior years and was commissioned as an infantry officer.
-A member of the Delta Upsilon Fraternity, he finished his last year at O.U. as president of the Interfraternity Council.
-Although he had seen snow only once or twice in Oklahoma, he developed an early, life-long yearning to become a ski bum
+While in high school, Bill was elected Governor of Oklahoma Boys’ State after which he entered the University of Oklahoma on Regent’s and Danforth Scholarships where, in combination with law school, he completed the requirements for a degree in Government.
+At O.U., he was named a Big Man on Campus (B.M.O.C.) in both his junior and senior years.
+A member of Delta Upsilon Fraternity, he finished his last year at O.U. as president of the Inter-fraternity Council.
+In 2002, during the 75th anniversary celebration of Delta Upsilon on the O.U. campus, he and fellow member, Ben Walkingstick, were named the two most outstanding alumni of the preceding 75 years.

+This Week’s Column